The computational landscape of general physical theories: Results

-An explicit example serves to illustrate the framework.
-In standard finite dimensional quantum theory for instance, systems correspond to complex, finite dimensional Hilbert spaces, their type corresponding to the dimension of this space.
-States correspond to positive semi-definite operators acting on the underlying Hilbert space, effects to POVM elements with the deterministic effect being given by the identity matrix, and transformations to quantum instruments, i.e.~a~collection of completely positive maps summing to a completely positive and trace-preserving map.
-Quantum states are elements of the real vector space of Hermitian matrices with the vector spaces for distinct system types composing via the vector space tensor product.
+Finite dimensional quantum theory serves as an explicit example that illustrates the framework.
+Systems are associated with complex, finite dimensional Hilbert spaces, their type corresponding to the dimension of this space.
+States correspond to positive semi-definite operators acting on the underlying Hilbert space, with $V_X$ being the real vector space spanned by Hermitian operators.
+A measurement outcome is associated with a positive operator $E_X$ such that the corresponding effect is given by $\rho_X \rightarrow \mathrm{Tr} (E_X \rho_X)$.
+Quantum theory is of course causal: the unique deterministic outcome corresponds to the identity $I_X$, such that the positive operators for the different outcomes of the measurement must sum to $I_X$.
+The norm of a state $\rho_X$ is $\mathrm{Tr}(\rho_X)$.
+Transformations correspond to trace-non-increasing completely positive maps.
+A device with both input and output ports corresponds to a \emph{quantum instrument}, that is a set of trace-non-increasing completely positive (CP) maps (one for each pointer position) that sum to a trace-preserving CP map.
+It may be verified that tomographic locality holds in quantum theory.
+In particular, the state $\rho_{XY}$ of a composite system is a Hermitian operator acting on the tensor product of the underlying Hilbert spaces; the real vector space $V_{XY}$ spanned by such operators may be identified with $V_X \otimes V_Y$.

+Theories different from quantum theory have also been studied in this framework.
+In the theory known as ``Boxworld'' \cite{PRbox, PR-trade-off}, for example, the simplest non-trivial type of system has a state defined via two binary-outcome measurements, $\{(x_a|\}$, where $x$ is a bit denoting the measurement setting and $a$ is a bit denoting the outcome.
+There are four possible pure states that can be prepared.
+Denoting these $|z,w)$, with $z,w\in\{0,1\}$, they satisfy $(0_b|z,w)=\delta_{bw}$ for measurement setting $0$, and $(1_b|z,w)=\delta_{bz}$ for measurement setting $1$.
+Multipartite states in the theory are defined such that aritrary non-signalling correlations can be produced, including, for example, the Popescu-Rohrlich correlations that maximally violate the CHSH inequality \cite{PRbox}.
+Boxworld satisfies both tomographic locality and causality \cite{PR-trade-off}.

+Other interesting examples of non-quantum theories include the non-causal theory of Ref.~\cite{acausal}, and the theories investigated by Ref.~\cite{massar2015hyperdense}, in which the set of states of a single system corresponds to a Euclidean hyperball of dimension $n$.
+The toy theory of Ref.~\cite{Spekkens} may also be described by the operational framework.